 Erythrosine B also commonly referred to as Erythrosine or Red No. 3 is an organoiodine chemical that is a fluorone derivative.
 It is the disodium salt of 2,4,5,7-tetraiodofluorescein.
-It occurs as red-orange powder or granules.
+It occurs as powder or granules and is red to orange in color.
 Its maximum absorbance is at 530 nm.
-It is used as a red colouring in some foods (as a food additive, it has the E number E127), as disclosure of dental plaque, and as a stain of some cell types.
+It is used as a red coloring in some foods (as a food additive, it has the E number E127), as disclosure of dental plaque, and as a stain of some cell types.

 |PROPERTIES OF ERYTHROSINE|

 |SYNONYMS||FD & C Red 3, Acid Red 51; Food Red No. 3; Tetraiodofluorescein Sodium Salt; Aizen Erythrosine; Calcoid Erythrosine N|

 Orange to Red